craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 ### Windows Subsystem for Linux (WSL) 2

-WSL allows you to run full Linux environments directly on Windows 10.
+WSL allows you to run full Linux environments directly on Windows 10 or Windows 11.

 > IMPORTANT!
 > You can **not** install the Linux edition of Docker within a WSL-powered Linux distro.
 You must [install Docker Desktop for Windows](#install-docker-desktop-for-windows) which allows Docker commands to be run in all Windows and Linux terminals.

 [WSL2](https://docs.microsoft.com/windows/wsl/wsl2-index) is the [recommended default option](https://docs.docker.com/docker-for-windows/wsl/) for Docker on Windows.
-It is faster than [Hyper-V](#hyper-v) and available in all editions of Windows from the May 2020 update (version 2004, OS build 19041).
+It is faster than [Hyper-V](#hyper-v) and available in all editions of Windows 11 and Windows 10 from the May 2020 update (version 2004, OS build 19041).

 <aside>

-Windows 10 S is not supported but you can normally upgrade to Home in the Settings.
+Docker cannot be installed on Windows S but you can normally switch to Windows Home at no additional cost in the Settings.

-You may be able to trigger the 2004 update: click **Check for updates** in the **Update & Security** panel of **Settings**.
-If your PC reports that 2004 is not yet available, you must either wait until Microsoft releases a fix for your device or use [Hyper-V](#hyper-v) and switch to WSL2 later.

 </aside>